Launch of the Ethical Commitment and a Strengthened Era of Accountability > Enhanced Lead Trainer Requirements

 Enhanced Lead Trainer Requirements for New RYS 200 Standards.
 View full size.

-Given all of these considerations, we have allowed for more than 24 months for RYSs and RYTs to plan and prepare for these changes.
+Given all of these considerations, we have allowed for ample time for RYSs and RYTs to plan and prepare for these changes.
 We have also allowed an increase from two to five Lead Trainers in order for RYS 200 programs to be able to meet this new hours-driven requirement.

 We do understand that many E-RYT 200 Lead Trainers have been successfully leading yoga teaching training for years and do not have the geographic, time, or financial means to pursue an RYS 300 in order to meet the February 2022 deadline without substantial disruption to their livelihoods as Lead Trainers and RYTs.
 For this portion of the membership, in the summer of 2020, we will open up a one-year application window for these Lead Trainers who have led RYS 200 programs for more than three years that will grant them Intermediary Status and thus be able to continue as Lead Trainers for their RYS 200s.
 Click here for more information.